bamadesigner/rock-the-slackbot/readme.txt

 = 1.1.1 =
 * Updated the notification filters so now they include the notification pieces, the slug of the notification event, and event specific information so you can make adjustments according to the event.
+* Fixed where the webhook URL wasn't being sent to the filters.

 = 1.1.0 =
 * Rock The Slackbot is now multisite compatible!